 Though do note there is only one bus each day (Saturday and Sunday only) in each direction.
 Additionally, on Sundays only, a twice-a-day bus service connecting Monyash with Macclesfield, Buxton and Bakewell runs (bus number 58).

 Check online for the latest bus services as these can change frequently and with little notice.

 Where to park for Lathkill Dale

 There is free roadside parking available on Church Street (B5055).
 Spaces are limited but unless you are visiting at peak times (summer holidays, good weather weekends), then you should be fine.
-Although, I do recommend arriving early for the best chance of getting a parking space.
+Arrive early for the best chance of getting a space at Lathkill Dale Car Park.